-The number of Sheetmetal Trades Workers fell over the past 5 years and is expected to stay fairly stable over the next 5 years:
+The number of Sheetmetal Trades Workers fell over the past 5 years and is expected to grow over the next 5 years:

 - Size: This is a small occupation.